-- When you comb, you’ll find any small mats and be able to either work them out or get rid of them prior to becoming too big that, if you need to cut clumps out, they’ll be very obvious.
+- When you comb, you’ll find any small mats and be able to either work them out or get rid of them before becoming too big that, if you need to cut clumps out, they’ll be very obvious.

-- Getting rid of dead fur will enable the coat to appear fuller once more as it’s not being weighed down.
+- Getting rid of dead fur will make the coat appear fuller once more as it’s not being weighed down.

 - Brushing will stimulate the follicles of his hair.